AIMultipleAIMultiple

 What are the benefits of no-code RPA?

-• Wait for long programming and debugging phases
+• Long programming and debugging phases.

 To deal with this, 63% of RPA solutions rely on outsourced programming, making maintenance complex, according to the latest RPA statistics.
-A new crop of companies is tackling this by developing low code and no code RPA solutions, enabling businesses to enjoy RPA benefits faster and more cost-effectively.
+A new crop of companies is tackling this by developing low-code and no-code RPA solutions, enabling businesses to enjoy RPA benefits faster and more cost-effectively.

 What are the best practices for no-code/low-code RPA bots?